bmj2728/HostServiceTest/README.md

 // Read in chunks via streaming
 // chunk_size must be between 8KB (8192) and ~3.81MB (4000000)
 chunkSize := uint32(64 * 1024) // 64KB is a good default
-stream, err := hostServiceClient.FileRead(ctx, handle, chunkSize)
+stream, err := hostServiceClient.FileReader(ctx, handle, chunkSize)

 // Stream implements io.Reader, so you can use it directly buffer := make([]byte, 1024)